About the project

 More about the consortium here.

-Who can participate in the DNS4EU?
+Who participates in DNS4EU?

 DNS4EU includes options for different audience segments.

-Protection for thousands of organizations on the DNS level.
+• DNS4EU for Governments Protection for thousands of organisations on the DNS level.
 This is a completely different use case from just a public resolver.

-In order to make sure that the DNS4EU resolution is actually enjoyed by many users throughout the EU, we believe that telcos and ISPs are the crucial partners.
-Telcos are the one that process a vast majority of DNS resolution as of today.
+• DNS4EU for Telcos In order to make sure that the DNS4EU resolution is actually enjoyed by many users throughout the EU, we believe that telcos and ISPs are crucial partners.
 We offer DNS4EU resolvers via telco networks and process the complete DNS traffic on those resolvers.
-The aim is to help telcos deliver outstanding quality of the service and regulatory compliance on one hand and on the other hand transparent privacy policy for the end users.

 How does DNS4EU work?